acmei/Guide-for-Transplants/README.md

 - Columbia City
 - Greenwood/Crown Hill

-If you can't come to Seattle to see the place yourself, ask the landlord to take pictures, send you a video tour or even walk you around via Skype.
-If you explain your situation some are understanding and willing to accomodate.
-Otherwise, some current Adies may be willing to go look at a place for you.

 **Housemates**
 If you don't mind living with strangers / roommmates, craigslist is where most people in Seattle post looking for housemates.
 This method of apartment hunting is really better done in person, both for your own protection and because a lot of housemates won't rent to someone they haven't met in person.
 At the very least, skype with a potential housemate and have them walk around the space.
 Be wary of sending money before seeing the space in person.

+**General Advice**
+If you can't come to Seattle to see the place yourself, ask the landlord to take pictures, send you a video tour or even walk you around via Skype.
+If you explain your situation some are understanding and willing to accomodate.
+Otherwise, some current Adies may be willing to go look at a place for you.

-If you have a place you can crash for about a week, you should be able to find something.
+If you'd rather look in person and have a place you can crash for about a week, you should be able to find something.
 But watch out-- good places go quickly!
-Come prepared with all the details you'll need to fill out housing applications.
+Come prepared with all the details you'll need to fill out housing applications (bank statements or proof that you're able to pay your rent).
 If you really like a place and can find the application online, you can get a step ahead of other applicants by bringing your already filled out application with you.

 Roommates are usually a lot cheaper than solo living on a monetary scale, but only embark on this kind of housing search if you feel comfortable.
 The place you live while attending Ada needs to feel safe and drama-free, so you can relax from the stress of 40 to 60 hours a week intensively studying.